sciZer0/7/v/README.md

-## New Consensus Mechanism or Extremely Efficient True-Decentralization
+## New Consensus Mechanism or Extremely-Efficient True-Decentralization

 This new consensus mechanism allows us to achieve consensus highly efficiently.